puppetlabs/puppet-docs/source/puppet/4.6/reference/puppet_collections.md

 #### Verify the fingerprint

-The fingerprint of the Puppet release signing key is:
+The fingerprint of the Puppet release signing key is `{% include puppet-collections/_rsk_fingerprint.md %}`.

-{% include puppet-collections/_rsk_fingerprint.md %}

 To check the key's fingerprint, run the following: